 Jeremy R. Fischer is the Leader of the firm’s Bankruptcy & Restructuring Practice Group.
 He specializes in litigation and transactions involving distressed commercial matters, where he helps clients from the first sign of trouble through the most complex financial restructuring or Chapter 11 case.
+He has been recognized as one of the top bankruptcy/restructuring attorneys in Maine by Chambers USA, and he was named one of the top 40 up-and-coming practitioners in the entire country by the American Bankruptcy Institute.

 Jeremy has substantial experience in bankruptcy and related litigation and appellate matters across New England and around the country.
 He has particular expertise in the healthcare and long-term care sectors, and his clients include secured and unsecured creditors (including official and ad hoc committees), asset purchasers, trustees, DIP lenders, insurance companies, contract counterparties, directors/officers, and debtors.
 He also regularly represents parties in out-of-court debt restructurings, loan purchases and sales, receiverships, Article 9 and real estate foreclosures, and debtor/creditor litigation.